grafana/tutorials/content/tutorials/create-users-and-teams.md

 1. In the sidebar, click **Server Admin** -> **Users**.
 1. Click **New user**.
-1. In the **Name** box, type the name of the user.
+1. In the **Name** box, enter the name of the user.
-1. In the **Email** box, type the email of the user.
+1. In the **Email** box, enter the email of the user.
-1. In the **Username** box, type the username that the user will use to log in.
+1. In the **Username** box, enter the username that the user will use to log in.
-1. In the **Password** box, type a password.
+1. In the **Password** box, enter a password.
 The user will be able to change 1.heir password once they log in.
 1. Click **Create** to create the user.

 #### Grant a user permission to view dashboard